calroc/Thun/docs/Types.rst

 The numbers at the start of the lines are the current depth of the Python call stack.
-They’re followed by the current computed stack effect (initialized to ``ID``) then the pending expression (the inference of the stack effect of which is the whole object of the current example.)
+They're followed by the current computed stack effect (initialized to ``ID``) then the pending expression (the inference of the stack effect of which is the whole object of the current example.)